thuchula6792/uq-vae/README.md

        In
        `/codes/projects/test_discrete_parameter/drivers_vae_full/`, run
        `training_vae_full_linear_model_augmented_autodiff.py`.
 Your trained
-       neural network should be stored in the `uq-vae/trained_nns/` directory as well as tracked Tensorboard metrics in the `uq-vae/tensorboard/` directory.
+       neural network should be stored in the `uq-vae/trained_nns/` directory and the tracked Tensorboard metrics in the `uq-vae/tensorboard/` directory.
 To view the Tensorboard metrics, use 'tensorboard --logdir=tensorboard' while in the uq-vae directory and click on the generated link.